damienmaguire/MG-EV-Inverter/README.md

 A series of SPI logic analyser captures are now here on the repo.
 Files are in Saleae Logic 2 format which my be freely downloaded here : https://www.saleae.com/pages/downloads

 An Openinverter logic board replacement is currently being designed to allow this drive unit to be used unrestricted.
+Design files will be in Kicad format : https://www.kicad.org/

 The external power and signal connector is a Molex 500762-1001 available from Mouser : https://www.mouser.ie/ProductDetail/538-500762-1001